 Psychological theories, including the Cognitive-Behavioral Theory (Marlatt & Gordon, 1985), propose that substance abuse is learned behavior, where individuals associate both positive and negative effects with the use of substances.
 The positive aspects include the euphoric feelings after consumption, while the negative aspects relate to using substances as a coping mechanism for stress, anxiety, or boredom.
 Furthermore, Reinforcement Theory, as suggested by Surk (1975), suggests that the pleasurable effects of substances encourage individuals to continue using them.
 Similarly, personality theory, which was explored by Chein (1969) and Bales (1962), suggests that people with specific personality traits—such as low self-esteem and difficulty managing frustration—are more susceptible to substance abuse.

 McClelland's (1977) Power Theory provides another perspective, explaining substance use as a manifestation of the desire for power.
 According to this theory, heavy drinkers experience a boost in personal power, while lighter drinkers seek social power through their use.
 Additionally, the Weakened Self Theory (Peele & Brodsky, 1975) sees substance abuse as a response to the fear and uncertainty associated with modern life.
-According to Erickson’s (1964) Socio-Psychological Labelling Theory, individuals may begin to depend on substances after being labeled as addicts or alcoholics by society, though this theory does not address why people initially begin using substances.
+According to Erickson’s (1964) Socio-Psychological Labelling Theory, individuals may begin to depend on substances after being labelled as addicts or alcoholics by society, though this theory does not address why people initially begin using substances.

 Sociological theories offer another perspective, suggesting that substance abuse is a result of an individual's social environment.
 Sutherland’s Differential Association Theory (1939) highlights that substance use is learned through interactions with peers in close-knit social groups.
 Akers and Burgess (1966) expanded on this with the Social Learning Theory, which integrates social reinforcement into the learning process.
 This theory suggests that individuals continue using substances when they receive positive reinforcement from others who share similar behaviors.
 Merton’s Strain Theory (1938) asserts that individuals may turn to substance abuse when they face societal pressures and lack the means to achieve conventional success.